 What about gels and other supplements?

 You don’t need these either if training for a half-marathon or less.
-Lots of the advice in magazines and websites relies on scientific literature aimed at elite athletes.
+Lots of advice in magazines and websites rely on scientific literature aimed at elite athletes.
 If you sit in an office all day and then go for an hour-long jog, you don’t need energy gels and an extra sandwich.
 Instead of becoming a super-athlete, you might end up gaining unwanted weight and even running more slowly.
 However, if you can’t stomach eating before your race, a good quality natural gel is a good option.